katratzi/web-development-html-css/presentation/presentation.md

 There are a ton of different databse out there...but they all fall into two types.
 Databases - SQL vs NoSQL
-SQL - structured query language.  - mature (MySQL, PostgreSQL) NoSQl - Not Only SQL (mongo, redis)
+SQL - structured query language.  - mature (MySQL, PostgreSQL)

+NoSQL - Not Only SQL (mongo, redis)
+Don't need to follow the same shape or structure.
-Structure...SQL tables with very strcutured tables. e.g add extra column NoSQL - represented as JSON objects, key value pairs. not the same shape or structure. relational and non-relational.
+Structure...SQL tables with very strcutured tables. e.g add extra column NoSQL - not the same shape or structure.

+relational and non-relational.

 Customers table.
 Product Id.
 Orders ID.
 Lots of relationships Using NoSQL for this...a collection of documents. more of a 1 to many.  e.g. posts in a blog, or twitter.

 Scalability - nosql scales horizontally (distributed systems). sql vertically

 MongoDb and Mongoose